load sample data

 Plotting odds ratios gives you mainly two display styles: bars or plots (dots).
 First, let me show you the dot-style.
 Assuming you have a glm-object (in my examples, it’s called logreg) and have loaded the function sjPlotOdds.R (see my script page for downloads), you can plot the results like this (I have usedoddsLabels=lab, a vector with label-strings, which are used as axis-labels.
 If you leave out this parameter, the variable-names from the model will be taken.):

 In the above example, if you do not specifiy axis limits, the boundaries will be calculated according to the lowest and highest confidence interval, thus fitting the diagram to the highest possible “zoom”.
 The next example demonstrates this with bar charts:

 Both diagrams contain model summaries in the lower right corner.
 You can change many visual parameters, for instance hiding the summary, changing bar colors, changing border or background colors, line and bar size etc.

-transformTicks parameter, which uses exponential distances between the tick marks.
+If you dislike the grid bars to become narrower with increasing odds ratio values, you can use the transformTicks parameter, which uses exponential distances between the tick marks.
 This results in grid bars with (almost) equal distances.
 However, the tick values, of course, are accordingly set: